 Tip: It can get VERY windy at the Nobbies so bring a warm, windbreaker jacket along.

 The Nobbies Centre has a cafe, a shop and a new virtual experience called the Antarctic Journey, providing a glimpse into one of the planet’s harshest natural environments.

 With a bunch of exhibitions, state of the art virtual reality programs and interactive displays, be transported back in time and walk the ice shelves with the Penguins of the Antarctic!

-The displays focus on showcasing the life of marine animals around Phillip Island and the journey they make from the Antarctic in seeking the warm Australian waters.
+The displays focuses on showcasing the life of marine animals around Phillip Island’s natural marine environment and the journey they make from the Antarctic in seeking the warm Australian waters.

 Hike Cape Woolamai

-Not too many people venture to Phillip Island to do hiking, so if you’re looking for the perfect Phillip Island attraction to take incredible photos then you will want to do this hike!
+Not too many people venture to Phillip Island’s grasslands to do hiking, so if you’re looking for the perfect Phillip Island attraction to take incredible photos then you will want to do this hike!

 The Cape Woolamai circuit is situated in the far south east of Phillip Island and one for the first towns you drive into across the bridge from San Remo.